Yum. You hear me? YUM! I love this lemon curd margarita recipe! Sooooo! Much! Christopher loves it just as much as I do.

-We all know that I love margaritas.
-Usually, I will drink a plain margarita if I go out, but only if I can get premium ingredients.
-At home, I control the liquor cabinet so I always make it with premium ingredients.
+We all know I love margaritas.
+When I’m ordering in a restaurant, I will usually drink my margarita plain and on the rocks, but only if I can get premium ingredients.
+(At home, since I control the liquor cabinet, I always make my margaritas using top shelf brands.)

-When you make a flavored margarita like this lemon curd margarita, you can be less particular with the ingredients, because the flavor muddies the premium taste.
+However, when you order a flavored margarita like this lemon curd margarita, it’s okay to be less particular with the ingredients because the fruit, syrup or other flavoring masks the premium taste.

-I can taste the difference, but that’s because I’m particular and I’ve had a few margaritas in my life.
+Personally, I can still taste the difference, but that’s because a) I’m discriminating and b) I’ve had a few margaritas in my life.

 Yes, just a few.